<1 min | Posted on 05/12/2021

 How is Facebook ensuring the smoothest remote onboarding experience

-As soon as the pandemic hit the world 62.6% of businesses were forced to go remote.
-However, most of them were unaware of how to deal with how to manage the existing team remotely, let alone hire and handle new employees.
+Reading Time: 5 minutes As soon as the pandemic hit the world, 62.6% of businesses were forced to go remote.
+However, most were unaware of how to manage the existing team remotely, let alone hire and handle new employees.

 Table of Contents